mx101/NotGalaga/DEVELOPMENT.md

 - 5:10am - Now storing enemy path in an inner struct to the Enemy class

 - 5:30am - Doing some file organization to fix GitHub Issue #2

+- 5:35am - Added RestartGame function to improve readability in setup() and add ability for player to play again after losing all lives